cewi/cakephp-tb-starter/README.md

 ###Bake-Templates
 just add -t Cewi/CakeTbStarter to your bake commands.
 The templates rely on the layouts provided by the FriendsOfCake/bootstrap-ui Plugin (above).
 See there how to include them.

+###TODO
+Add an option to remove the title in links and output only the icon.
+(Providing only space for the title is not a solution because we need a meaningful title for the title-property of the link, especially when there is only an icon).